 The past few months have indisputably demonstrated that Britain can experience some peculiar weather.
 We have certainly had an unusual winter.
 Enough about that though; we’re bored of reading overly dramatic articles about the snow.
 Nevertheless, one of the criteria of being British is talking incessantly about the weather; so, today let’s discuss the wind instead.

 Those of us living in windy spots, such as the North, the South West and high-altitude areas, have a number of problems to contend with.
 Choosing the correct fence panels is one of them.
-Many would choose solid
+Many wou

 Imagine being an outcast on a desert island.
 All you can take are eight songs, a book and a luxury.
 Now the songs part is easy, the book simple, but the luxury?
 Hmmm, obviously (obviously!) it’s between a concrete or a wooden post.
 Now there’s a dilemma.